Freedteck/celo-frontend-challenge/README.md

-﻿# Celo-Frontend-Bounty
+﻿# Celo-Frontend-Challenge

 ## Description

 This is web DApp, that allows users to be able to Add books to library.

-- Users pay the booking price for the hotel room and the amount is usually calculated by the number of nights the user wishes to stay in the hotel.
+- Users pay the price for the book as indicated on the dApp
-- User's also have to pay a reservation holding fee which is then refunded back to the user after the user ends the reservation.
-This is a form of incentive to make users not hold down rooms after their reservation has ended.
-- For testing purposes a night is equivalent to 60 seconds.

-        i.e 30 nights = 30 minutes
+- User's also have the ability to delete their own book from the library
+- Users can also mark their book as Read

 ## Feature

-1. View list of rooms in the marketplace
+1. View list of books in the Library
-2. Book down rooms
+2. Purchase books
+3. Delete your own book
+4. Add new books
+5. Mark book as Read

 ## Tech Stack